janaagaard75/azure-functions-typescript/README.md

 Continuous deployment is done with [CircleCI](https://circleci.com/), and configured in `config.yml`.

 The run scripts `test-save-results` and `test-e2e-save-results` run the same tests as their counterparts without the `-save-results` postfix, but stores the result in a `test-results` folder so that CircleCI can display a summary.

+## Casting to `any` in Tests

+The mock library Substitute has a known issue in that it [doesn't work in strict null checking mode](https://github.com/ffMathy/FluffySpoon.JavaScript.Testing.Faking#strict-mode).
+In order to avoid the compiler error the mocked interfaces are cast to `any` when calling the `returns` method.
+This makes the code when working with mocked interfaces a bit ugly, but I think this is a better solution than turning off `strickNullChecks`.